How Calorie Burn Works

 Your pet needs fitness, too!
 Take your dog out for a walk each evening after dinner and watch your fat burn increase.

-Bowling is a great leisurely activity to do with friends while you burn calories all at the same time.
+Bowling is a great leisure activity to do with friends while you burn calories at the same time.
+Plus, cute shoes.

 Beach volleyball is an especially great lower-body workout; the sand is harder to push against.
 It's a perfect hot-weather calorie-burning activity.